harshaadeshmukh/WeatherWay/README.md

 ## Contributions:
 Contributions to WeatherWay are welcome!
-If you have ideas for improvements or features, feel free to fork the repository, make your changes, and submit a pull request.
+If you have ideas for improvements or features, feel free to fork the repository, make your changes, and submit a pull request.🚀

 ## Credits:
-Visual Crossing API: Provides robust weather data for accurate forecasts.
+Visual Crossing API: Provides robust weather data for accurate forecasts.📊
-License:
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Feedback and Support:
 We welcome your feedback, bug reports, or any questions you may have about WeatherWay.
 Your input is invaluable in helping us improve the website for all users.
-Please feel free to reach out to us through GitHub for any assistance or suggestions.
+Please feel free to reach out to us through GitHub for any assistance or suggestions.📧